 Portland Music Venues: 8 Hot Spots for Live Music

-Top 8 Portland Music Venues for Live Shows
+Portland Music Venues for Live Shows

-For more than a decade, Wonder Ballroom, located inside historic Hibernian Hall, has maintained position as one of Portland’s busiest mid-sized concert venues.
+For more than a decade Wonder Ballroom, located inside historic Hibernian Hall, has maintained position as one of Portland’s busiest mid-sized concert venues.

-A variety of acts — from international folk singers to indie rock bands to popular artists — take the stage inside this locale renowned for its Spanish Revival-style architecture and comfortability.
-The room holds 778 people and offers a spacious main floor, along with full bar, basement café, and unobstructed sight lines from the balcony.
+A variety of acts — from international folk singers and indie rock bands to popular artists — take the stage inside this locale renowned for its Spanish Revival-style architecture and comfortability.
+The room holds 778 people and offers a spacious main floor, along with full bar, café, and unobstructed sight lines from the balcony.

 Originally a vaudeville house in 1928, the venue became Aladdin Theater in 1930 and played host to comedian Jack Benny among others.
 For the next 40 years, it served as a movie theater before rebirthing as a music venue in 1993, bringing rock ’n roll shows and comedy to southeast Portland.

 An impressive list of performing artists — from Lindsey Buckingham, Stephen Stills and Black Keys to comedians Bill Maher, Paula Poundstone and Adam Carolla — have graced the 600-seat venue, which has won numerous awards as Portland’s favorite live music venue.

 The coolest thing about Black Water Bar is its appeal to all ages.
 Kids often miss live music because they have to be drinking age to enter most clubs.
 Not at Black Water.
 This spot invites young fans to its underground scene to listen to local and touring punk and metal bands, while still serving alcohol to older patrons.

 Music aside, its vegan food gets rave reviews.
 One customer claimed the menu’s cheese sandwich was like “angels singing in her mouth!”